Road fuels

 Overview

 Fuels for road transportation continue to drive the refining industry.
-But gasoline and diesel are coming under increasing pressure from low-carbon targets being implemented around the world.
+But gasoline and diesel use is coming under increasing pressure from the introduction of low-carbon targets around the world.

 Global oversupply, new regulatory measures and rapidly increasing competition for export markets are affecting refining margins.
 The need for accurate insight and data is more critical than ever.